muratturan19/Smart_Price/README.md

 The script bundles everything inside the `data` directory so that any price lists placed there (for example an initial `master_dataset.xlsx`) are available once the executable is launched.
+It also adds the `logo` folder to ensure the images used by the interface are packaged.
 The resulting binary will appear in the `dist` folder.
 The batch file collects all Streamlit resources so the executable launches without a `PackageNotFoundError` for the `streamlit` distribution.